 City breaks can be hard to plan.
 You want it all – art, culture, quirky hotels, top restaurants – but also the chance to relax.
-Fortunately, there some cities where you can find both.
-These eight European city break destinations don’t skimp on urban culture, and have nature on their doorstep for when you need a breath of fresh air.
+Fortunately, there are enough cities in Europe where you can find it all.
+These city breaks in Europe don’t skimp on urban culture, and have nature on their doorstep for when you need a breath of fresh air.

-Reykjavík is the ultimate city-and-nature destination.
+Reykjavík is the ultimate destination for city breaks in Europe.
 This diminutive capital brims with Nordic-chic boutiques and cool hotels, yet lies just a few hours' drive from the country's most earth-shatteringly gorgeous landscapes.
-Radisson Blu Saga Hotel perfectly gives you close proximity to the city as well as some serenity if crowds become too much.

 Catch a ferry out to the islands of Viðey, Lundey or Akurey to see thousands of breeding puffins; hike up the "city mountain" Mount Esja; and explore still-active Eyjafjallajökull volcano, just 90 minutes outside of town.

 You can also use Reykjavík as your base before embarking on the famous Golden Circle.
-This route encompasses the geysers at Geysir and roaring waterfalls at Gullfoss, with bathing opportunities in thermal pools such as Fluðir or Laugarvatn along the way.
+This route encompasses the geysers at Geysir and the roaring waterfalls at Gullfoss.
+There are also fantastic bathing opportunities in thermal pools such as Fluðir or Laugarvatn along the way.